PRIVATE ICE CLIMBING TOUR

 As with all of our Glacier, Ice Cave and Ice Climbing Tours we will provide all the necessary safety, glacier and climbing equipment as well as waterproof clothing and boots upon request.

 Previous injuries will not necessarily preclude you from joining the tour.
-However, we do expect all medical conditions, injuries and mobility issues to be disclosed before the trip.
-Your guide will have the final decision on whether or not to go onto the glacier.
+However, we do expect all medical conditions, injuries, and mobility issues to be disclosed before the trip.
+Your guide will have the final decision on whether to go onto the glacier.

-Being an ever changing and wilderness setting, there is always a chance that your guide will decide that the glacier is not safe to explore once you arrive.
+Being an ever-changing and wilderness setting, there is always a chance that your guide will decide that the glacier is not safe to explore once you arrive.
 This could be due to localised weather, rock fall, newly melted or cracked terrain and other factors.
-Sometimes, these factors are not known until we are on site.
-If we are unable to get onto the glacier we will endeavour to add in other sight seeing stops throughout the day.
+Occasionally, these factors are not known until we are on-site.
+If we are unable to get onto the glacier, we will endeavour to add in other sightseeing stops throughout the day.

 Winter can be a wonderful time to ice climb in Iceland.
 The surface ice turns a magnificent blue colour (compared to the crunchy white surface in summer), so we wouldn't want to deprive our guests of this option in winter.
 However, weather does tend to play a bigger part in winter.
 Notably, the average temperature is much lower.
 This means, when it isn't your turn to climb, you'll be waiting around and likely to get a little chilly.
 So we reduce the number of guests to minimise waiting time between climbs in those colder months.